MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

 ### Registering application using Azure AD portal

-1. Log on to [Azure AD portal](https://portal.azure.com) with Tenant Global Administrator role.
+1. Sign in to [Azure AD portal](https://portal.azure.com) with Tenant Global Administrator role.
 1. Navigate to Azure AD blade and copy your Tenant ID from *Overview* section and save it.
 1. Navigate to *App registrations* section and click **New Registration** button.
-1. Give your application a name, e.g., *MIM Service mailbox client access*, and click **Register**.
+1. Give your application a name, for example, *MIM Service mailbox client access*, and click **Register**.
 1. After your application is registered, copy the *Application (client) ID* value and save it.
 1. Navigate to *API Permissions* section and revoke *User.Read* permission by clicking on three dots right to permission name and choosing **Remove Permission**.
 Confirm that you want to remove this permission.
 1. Click on **Add a permission** button.
 Switch to *APIs my organization uses* and type *Office*.
 Select *Office 365 Exchange Online* and *Application permissions* type.
 Type *full* and select **full_access_as app**.
 Click **Add Permissions** button.
 1. You will see permission added and that admin consent is not granted.
 Click on **Grant admin consent** button next to *Add a permission* button.
 1. Navigate to *Certificates and secrets* and choose to add **New client secret**.
 If you select an expiration time for the secret, you will have to reconfigure MIM Service closer to its expiration date to use another secret.
 If you do not plan to rotate application secrets, select *Never*.
-Give your secret a name, e.g., *MIM Service* and click **Add** button.
+Give your secret a name, for example, *MIM Service* and click **Add** button.
 You will see the secret value displayed in the portal.
 Copy this value (not secret ID) and save it.
 1. Now that you have Tenant ID, Application ID and application secret needed by installer you can continue with MIM Service and Portal installation.
 In addition, you may want to restrict access of your newly registered application to MIM Service mailbox only (*full_access_as_app* grants access to all mailboxes in your organization).
 To do so, you need to create an [application access policy](https://developer.microsoft.com/microsoft-365/blogs/application-access-policy-support-added-to-exchange-web-services/).
 Follow [this guide](https://docs.microsoft.com/powershell/module/exchange/new-applicationaccesspolicy?view=exchange-ps&preserve-view=true) to restrict access of your application to the MIM Service mailbox only.
 You will need to create a distribution or mail-enabled security group and add your MIM Service mailbox into that group.
 Then run a PowerShell command and provide your Exchange Online administrator credentials:

     ```PowerShell